mrkraimer/PY_NTNDA_Viewer/README.md

         elif typevalue== 10 : dtype = "float64"
         else : raise Exception('decompress mapIntToType failed')

-The final result is the compressed data in **value** is converted to a 1d numpy array with the correct dtype.
+The final result is the compressed data in **value** converted to an uncompressed 1d numpy array with the correct dtype.

 ### dimension

 This is used by **NTNDA_Viewer.dataToImage** to transform the 1d numpy array to either a 2d or 3d numpy array.
 If the number of dimensions is 2 than the data is for a monocromatic image.
-If the dimension is 3 then one of the dimensions must have size 3 and must be RBG data.
+If the dimension is 3 then one of the dimensions must have size 3 and must be RGB data.
 Note also that areaDetector and numpy use different conventions for **x** and **y**.
 Thus **NTNDA_Viewer.dataToImage** transposes x and y.